clainenxx/Geord-Client/README.md

 ---

-## Totem Pop
+## Totem Pop Counter
-Displays a notification whenever a player uses a **Totem of Undying**.

-Features:
-- Adjustable notification size
-- Can be scaled larger or smaller inside the GUI
+Displays the number of every player totem when their totem explode.

 Useful for:
 - Crystal PvP